-- WARNING: A 10 in. blade is the maximum blade capacity of the saw.
+WARNING: A 12 in. blade is the maximum blade capacity of your saw.
 Never use a blade that is too thick to allow outer blade washer to engage with the flats on the spindle.
 Larger blades will come in contact with the blade guards, while thicker blades will prevent the blade screw from securing the blade on the spindle.
-Either of these situations could result in a serious accident and can cause serious personal injury. - Unplug the saw. - Loosen phillips screw on the blade bolt cover until blade bolt cover can be raised. - Gently raise the lower blade guard bracket, releasing lower blade guard from notch so that lower blade quard and blade bolt cover can be rotated up and back to expose the blade bolt. - Depress the spindle lock button and rotate the blade bolt until the spindle locks. - Using the blade wrench provided, loosen and remove the blade bolt.
+Either of these situations could result in a serious accident and can cause serious personal injury.

+- Unplug your saw. - Loosen phillips screw on the blade bolt cover. - Gently raise the lower blade guard bracket, releasing lower blade guard from notch so that lower blade guard and blade bolt cover can be rotated up and back to expose the blade bolt. - Depress the spindle lock button and rotate the blade bolt until the spindle locks. - Using the blade wrench provided, loosen and remove the blade bolt.